No products in the cart.

 This wide range of experimental dosages signals to us, the reader, that there isn’t a scientific consensus on how much CBD you should use for any ailment.
 In fact, some research suggests that people may respond differently to various dosages, so it may take some experimentation to find the right dose for you.

 It’s also important to remember that you should consult your doctor (if you have access to one) if you have symptoms of a serious mental or physical health condition.
 CBD could interact negatively with one of your medications or potentially worsen one of your symptoms.

 How Much CBD Should You Take?

-Finding the right amount of CBD for you depends on a whole host of factors, like
+Finding the right amount of CBD for you depends on:

 - Your weight